dusicastepic/ADMFourthHomework/README.md

     1. Convert the strings containing the passwords from the file to a (potentially large) number
     2. Use a hash function to map the number to a large range
-    3. After having defined the hash function, find if two numbers fall on the same range
-    4. Find the number of collisions
+    3. Find the number of collisions and duplicates